Finschia/finschia-sdk/x/ibc/applications/transfer/spec/01_concepts.md

 To mitigate this, a client update governance proposal can be submitted to update the frozen client with a new valid header.
 Once the proposal passes the client state will be unfrozen and the funds from the associated channels will then be unlocked.
-This mechanism only applies to clients that allow updates via governance, such as Tendermint clients.
+This mechanism only applies to clients that allow updates via governance, such as Ostracon clients.

 In addition to this, it's important to mention that a token must be sent back along the exact route that it took originally un order to return it to its original form on the source chain (eg: the